How To Ensure Timely Tasks Implementation

 Research commissioned by Samsung shows that we need 15 minutes to get back to work after something that has distracted us.
 On average, the state of such distraction lasts about 96 minutes a day.
 What an incredible waste of time, isn’t it?

 How to prevent it?
 Projectmanager.com emphasizes the need to use the latest technological solutions.
 In the article “3 Strategies To Increase Productivity,” Peter Landau encourages one to measure their activity.
 It can be done in various ways, for example, by using tools tracking activities on the computer.

-There are also other tools which can be used to monitor progress – to-do lists, calendars, task management software, and project planning software.
+There are also other tools which can be used to monitor progress – to-do lists, calendars, task management software, and a Gantt chart generator.
 Integrating them with activity tracking software will largely contribute to one’s productivity.